simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 <details>
 <summary><strong>Use calibrated display profile</strong></summary>
+These are straight from Notebookcheck.
+Not all panel are the same so final result may vary.

 1. Launch Terminal.app
 1. Copy the following script, paste it into the Terminal window, then press ENTER